SultanNoorudDin/ecommerceProject/README.md

 # React + Vite
+the style code isn't working so I am working on the login page design, it's made with Tailwind.css.
+Rest of the website works fine.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.